Improved Smoothed Analysis of Multiobjective Optimization: Outline of our Approach

 \paragraph{Zero-preserving Perturbations}

-If we use the same \tWitness\ function as above, then it can happen that there is a Pareto-optimal solution~$x$ in the $\e$-box~$B$ that does not coincide with the solution~$x^{(0)}$ returned by the \tWitness\ function.
-This problem occurs, for example, if~$V^d\cdot x^{(d-1)} = V^d\cdot x^{(0)}$, which we cannot exclude if we allow zero-preserving perturbations.
-We recommend to visualize this case for~$d=2$.
-On the other hand if we knew in advance that~$V^d\cdot x^{(d-1)} = V^d\cdot x^{(0)}$, then we could bound the probability of~$V^dx^{(0)}\in(b_d,d_d+\e]$ already after the solution~$x^{(d-1)}$ has been generated.
-Hence, if we were only interested in bounding this probability, we could terminate the \tWitness\ function already after~$x^{(d-1)}$ has been generated.
-Instead of terminating the \tWitness\ function at this point entirely, we keep in mind that~$V^dx^{(0)}$ has already been determined and we restart the \tWitness\ function with the remaining objective functions only.
+If we use the same \tWitness function as above also for zero-preserving perturbations, then it can happen that there is a Pareto-optimal solution~$x$ in the $\e$-box~$B$ that does not coincide with the solution~$x^{(0)}$ returned by the \tWitness function.
+This problem occurs, for example, if $V^d \cdot x^{(d-1)} = V^d \cdot x^{(0)}$, which we cannot exclude if we allow zero-preserving perturbations.
+We recommend to visualize this case for $d = 2$.
+On the other hand if we knew in advance that $V^d \cdot x^{(d-1)} = V^d \cdot x^{(0)}$, then we could bound the probability of $V^dx^{(0)} \in (b_d, b_d+\e]$ already after the solution~$x^{(d-1)}$ has been generated.
+Hence, if we were only interested in bounding this probability, we could terminate the \tWitness function already after~$x^{(d-1)}$ has been generated.
+Instead of terminating the \tWitness function at this point entirely, we keep in mind that $V^d \cdot x^{(0)}$ has already been determined and we restart the \tWitness function with the remaining objective functions only.

 Let us make this a bit more precise.
-As long as the solutions~$x^{(t)}$ generated by the \tWitness\ function differ in all objective functions from~$x$, we execute the \tWitness\ function without any modification.
-Only if a solution~$x^{(t)}$ is generated that agrees with~$x$ in some objective functions, we deviate from the original \tWitness\ function.
-Let~$K\subseteq[d]$ denote the objective functions in which~$x^{(t)}$ coincides with~$x$.
-Then we can bound at this point the probability that $V^t\cdot x\in(b_t,b_t+\e]$ simultaneously for all~$t\in K$.
-In order to also deal with the other objectives~$t\notin K$, we restart the \tWitness\ function.
-In this restart, we ignore all objective functions in~$K$ and we execute the \tWitness\ function as if only objectives~$t\notin K$ were present.
-Additionally we restrict in the restart the set of feasible solutions to those that coincide in the objectives~$t\in K$ with~$x$, i.e., to~$\{y\in\S\mid \forall t\in K: V^t\cdot y = V^t\cdot x\}$.
+As long as the solutions~$x^{(t)}$ generated by the \tWitness function differ in all objective functions from~$x$, we execute the \tWitness function without any modification.
+Only if a solution~$x^{(t)}$ is generated that agrees with~$x$ in some objective functions, we deviate from the original \tWitness function.
+Let $K \subseteq [d]$ denote the objective functions in which~$x^{(t)}$ coincides with~$x$.
+At this point we can bound the probability that $V^t\cdot x\in(b_t,b_t+\e]$ simultaneously for all $t\in K$.
+In order to also deal with the other objectives $t \notin K$, we restart the \tWitness function.
+In this restart, we ignore all objective functions in~$K$ and we execute the \tWitness function as if only objectives $t \notin K$ were present.
+Additionally we restrict in the restart the set of feasible solutions to those that coincide in the objectives $t \in K$ with~$x$, i.e., to $\SET{ y \in \S \WHERE V^t \cdot y = V^t \cdot x \ \text{for all $t \in K$}}$.
 With similar techniques as in the analysis of higher moments we ensure that different restarts lead to linearly independent linear combinations.